kvpz/CypressAutomationIntro/readme.md

 ## Assertions
 The test runner considers a single should statement without any chained functions as a single assertion.
 If single should is used to create a custom assertion, then only a single assert will be displayed in the Cypress Test Runner although there were really multiple assertions made.
-Observe the following lines of code and their output in the Test Runner.
+Observe the following lines of code and their output in the Test Runner (respectively shown in the image).
 ```javascript
         cy
             .focused()